KlaBier/mm-github-pages-starter/_posts/2021-06-10-Azure-MeetupBonn.md

 ## Session Powerpoint material

-All my demo's run perfect and stable in the session.
+All my demos run perfect and stable in the session.

 Murphy, my friend, thanks for that 😀